-We rely on proper operation and maintenance of our mobile platform and internet infrastructure and telecommunications networks in China.
+We rely on the proper operation and maintenance of our platforms and internet infrastructure and telecommunications networks in the countries or regions where we have operations.
 Any malfunction, capacity constraint or operation interruption may have an adverse impact on our business.

-Currently, all of our sales of products are generated online through our Pinduoduo mobile platform.
-Therefore, the satisfactory performance, reliability and availability of our mobile platform are critical to our success and our ability to attract and retain buyers.
-Our business depends on the performance and reliability of the internet infrastructure in China.
-The reliability and availability of our mobile platform depends on telecommunications carriers and other third-party providers for communications and storage capacity, including bandwidth and server storage, among other things.
+Currently, all of our sales of products are generated online through our platforms.
+Therefore, the satisfactory performance, reliability and availability of our platforms are critical to our success and our ability to attract and retain buyers.
+Our business depends on the performance and reliability of the internet infrastructure in the countries or regions where we have operations.
+The reliability and availability of our platforms depends on telecommunications carriers and other third-party providers for communications and storage capacity, including bandwidth and server storage, among other things.
 If we are unable to enter into and renew agreements with these providers on acceptable terms, or if any of our existing agreements with such providers are terminated as a result of our breach or otherwise, our ability to provide our services to our buyers could be adversely affected.
-Access to internet in China is maintained through state-owned telecommunications carriers under administrative control, and we obtain access to end-user networks operated by such telecommunications carriers and internet service providers to give buyers access to our mobile platform.
-The failure of telecommunications network operators to provide us with the requisite bandwidth could also interfere with the speed and availability of our mobile platform.
-Service interruptions prevent buyers from accessing our mobile platform and placing orders, and frequent interruptions could frustrate buyers and discourage them from attempting to place orders, which could cause us to lose buyers and harm our operating results.
+In the case of the Pinduoduo platform, access to the internet in China is maintained through state-owned telecommunications carriers under administrative control.
+The Pinduoduo platform obtains access to end-user networks operated by such telecommunications carriers and internet service providers.
+The failure of telecommunications network operators to provide us with the requisite bandwidth could also interfere with the speed and availability of our platforms.
+Service interruptions prevent buyers from accessing our platforms and placing orders, and frequent interruptions could frustrate buyers and discourage them from attempting to place orders, which could cause us to lose buyers and harm our operating results.
 In addition, we have no control over the costs of the services provided by the telecommunications operators.
 If the prices that we pay for telecommunications and internet services rise significantly, our financial results could be adversely affected.